 Metro: Yuyuan Garden

 Yu Garden or Yuyuan Garden is probably one of the most famous attractions in Shanghai and definitely worth a visit.
 This classical garden is located in an old Shanghai neighbourhood which feels like a step back in time.
 As the garden is so famous, it does get really busy and I would recommend getting here early for a more tranquil experience.
 Whilst I didn’t personally join a tour, there were several that sounded interesting when I walked past.
 Not that I eavesdropped or anything.
 Entrance to Yuyuan garden is about £5 (30 – 40 CNY depending on season) but you’ll probably spend 2 hours here so worth it.
 Inside the paid area there is a tea house, the Exquisite Jade Rock and a pond, which makes for a beautiful setting.
-I would also walk around the surrounding area and pay a quick visit to the Shanghai Temple of the City God.
+I would also walk around the surrounding Yuyuan bazaar area and pay a quick visit to the City God Temple of Shanghai.